Python match Statement

 Load Game

-Only the matching block runs, and no further cases are evaluated.
+Only the matching block runs.
+No further cases are evaluated once a match is found.

 Default Case Using _

-The underscore (_) works like the else clause in an if-else statement.
+The underscore (_) works like the else clause in an if-else block.

 Example: Invalid Input Handler